 Table 2-2 Roadmap for Verifying Your System Environment

-Verify certification and system requirements
+Verify certification and system requirements.

-Identify a proper installation user
+Identify a proper installation user.

-Select the installation and configuration directories on your system
+Select the installation and configuration directories on your system.

-Install a certified JDK
+Install a certified JDK.

 The installation program for the distribution requires a certified JDK present on your system.

-Install and configure a database for mid-tier schemas
+Install and configure a database for mid-tier schemas.

 Oracle recommends that you use the certification matrix and system requirements documents with each other to verify that your environment meets the requirements for installation.

-Verifying your environment meets certification requirements
+Verifying that your environment meets certification requirements:

-Using the system requirements document to verify certification
+Using the system requirements document to verify certification:

 Oracle recommends that you use the Oracle Fusion Middleware System Requirements and Specifications document to verify that the certification requirements are met.
 For example, if the certification document indicates that your product is certified for installation on 64-Bit Oracle Linux 6.5, use this document to verify that your system meets the required minimum specifications.
-These include disk space, available memory, specific platform packages and patches, and other operating system-specific items.
+These include disk space, available memory, specific platform packages and patches, and other operating system-specific requirements.
 System requirements can change in the future.
 Therefore, the system requirement documents are kept outside of the documentation libraries and are available on Oracle Technology Network.

-Verifying interoperability among multiple products
+Verifying interoperability among multiple products: